katoshia/katoshia/README.md

 - 👋 Hi, I’m Katoshia Grubb.
 - I enjoy creating games via the Unity engine.
-I am currently in the process of obtaining the Unity Certified Associate: Game Development certificate and researching projects in Unreal5.
+I'm honing skills within Unity 2D and am expanding to 3d vector math, asset creation and manipulation, and understaing the foundational procedures of a game engine.
+A couple current self driven projects I'm working on are a Chunk processing game similar to MineCraft that utilizeds genrative landscape to create a world for the user.
+The other is a "hodge podge" of sorts within Unity 2D to better understand game mechanics and how to implement them in various ways.
+Example, camera manipulation - moving platfors and puzzle set up.

 School Courses:
 - Portfolio classes
 - Data Modeling
 - Programming Foundations
 - Debugging
-- Various core speciic courses

-Languages:
+- Human/Computer Interaction
+- Computer Graphics

+Languages: Most fluent to least fluent.
 - C#
 - C++
 - Python